syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/task-scheduling.md

 N>* Individual tasks can lie between any time within the defined working time range of the project.
 <br/>* The [`dayWorkingTime`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_DayWorkingTime) property is used to define the working time for the whole project.

+### Working time range for specific day in a week

+In the Gantt control, [weekWorkingTime](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_WrrkWorkingTime) property enables you to specify different working hours for each day of the week in your Gantt chart.
+By configuring this property, you can ensure that tasks are only scheduled during defined working periods, avoiding non-working hours for that respective day.

+The [timeRange](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_TimeRange) property of `weekWorkingTime` accepts multiple breakup in the working time as like [dayWorkingTime](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_DayWorkingTime) property.
+This working time range will apply only to the working days defined in [dayOfWeek](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_DayOfWeek) property of `weekWorkingTime`.

+The following code snippet explains how to define the week working time range for the project in Gantt.
+In the below sample working time range for `Monday` and `Tuesday` is set from `10` to `18`.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/gantt/task-scheduling/week-workingtime/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Working-timerange.cs" %}
+{% include code-snippet/gantt/task-scheduling/week-workingtime/working-timerange.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/gantt/task-scheduling/week-workingtime/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="Working-timerange.cs" %}
+{% include code-snippet/gantt/task-scheduling/week-workingtime/working-timerange.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

+> NOTE
+>* By default working time range for all days will be `8` to `12` and `13` to `17` hours.
+>* If both `dayWorkingTime` and `weekWorkingTime` are mapped, priority will be given to `weekWorkingTime` property.
+>* Default working time defined in `dayWorkingTime` property will be used for the days left out in the `weekWorkingTime` property.
+>* If a day is a holiday or non-working day and also initialized in `weekWorkingTime` property, it will only be considered as a non-working day.

 ## Weekend/Non-working days